(The Tower of Babel)

 Tower installation has been developed with support from Catwalk Institute, The Amsterdam Collective Casa de Cultura and Tohmajärvi Residency.

-Tower videos: As a NYC resident and having extensively traveled in Greece visiting scores of ancient archeological sites, I have contemplated the tower-form and the varying remains that us humans leave behind us, for a long time in my work.
+Tower videos: As a NYC resident and having extensively traveled in Greece visiting scores of ancient archeological sites, I have contemplated the tower-form and the varying remains that humans leave behind.

 Video 1: A woman assembles herself on the ruins of an ancient tower.
 Time and erosion have made it fall; nature is taking over.
 Filmed in Greece, 2019